puppetlabs/trapperkeeper-webserver-jetty9/README.md

 * `:idle-timeout`: optional; sets the maximum amount of time, measured in seconds, for the proxy to wait for a response from the upstream server.
 If no response is received within the time specified, then an HTTP 504 error is returned.
-If this option is not specified then a value of 0 is used, which means that the connection does not ever timeout.
+If this option is not specified then a value of 30 seconds is used.

 Simple example: